AmrGamal13/TrivagoChallenge/README.md

 # TrivagoChallenge
  ## That Automation Testing is Hybrid framework which Uses
- 1- Selenium
+ 1. Selenium
- 2- Maven Jaba
+ 2. Maven Jaba
- 3-Cucumber BDD (Gherkin language) via Junit ,
+ 3. Cucumber BDD (Gherkin language) via Junit ,
- 4-DDT using Excel sheet (for storing locators of the webElements) 5-using Cucumber 6 Extent report for generating PDF & Spark reports 6- Using TestNg for assertions
+ 4. DDT using Excel sheet (for storing locators of the webElements)
+ 5. using Cucumber 6 Extent report for generating PDF & Spark reports
+ 6. Using TestNg for assertions
- 6-Reading from Properties files for storing environment variables
+ 7. Reading from Properties files for storing environment variables
 _________

 ## Structure of Project: